Peer into Samuel Beckett's mind for $2 million at Sotheby auction

 That struggle may at last come to an end nearly a quarter of a century after Beckett's death, in the auction room at least.

-Heaton said the $2.13 million top estimate for the "Murphy" manuscript outstrips the $1.4 million price made for a partial draft of "Ulysses" sold at the start of the 21st century.
+Heaton said the $2.13 million (1.4 million pounds) top estimate for the "Murphy" manuscript outstrips the $1.4 million price made for a partial draft of "Ulysses" sold at the start of the 21st century.

 "James Joyce has historically always achieved higher prices than has Samuel Beckett, although nothing of this importance has ever come on the market."